Main Menu » Organs & Systems » Reproductive » Male » Testis » Overview of the testis » Testis overview 1

 Tunica vaginalis >

 The testis develops retroperitoneally in the abdomen, and descends into the scrotum.
 It is covered anteriorly, medially and laterally by peritoneum (serosa), which is called tunica vaginalis.
-The tunica’s visceral portion (black arrows) overlies tunica albuginea, while the parietal portion (red arrows) lines the internal scrotal wall.
+The visceral portion of the tunica (black arrows) overlies tunica albuginea, while the parietal portion (red arrows) lines the internal scrotal wall.
 Processes vaginalis (X), former peritoneal space, separates the two tunics.

 Epididymis >